Koucha/ExperimentalGame/README.md

 `oldMaster` - former main branch 'protected', holds the project from before it was moved to maven

-`gh-pages` - holds the JavaDoc pages, not protected but modifying pushed commits are discouraged because unnecessary
+`gh-pages` - holds the JavaDoc pages (of the working branch), not protected but modifying pushed commits are discouraged because unnecessary

 ## JavaDoc